-Evaluation is based on both formative and summative assessments.
-Written paper (Examination at the end of the semester) = 60Internal assessment (through the semester) = 40Total: =100
+Evaluation is based on both Formative and Summative Assessments.
+Written Examination (Examination at the end of the semester) = 60Internal Assessment (Throughout the semester) = 40Total = 100

-As NEP stipulates performance/activity based assessment, teachers can conduct events and activities like, Group Discussion, Role Play, Seminar, Power Point Presentations, Poetry writing competitions etc. to award Internal Assessment marks.
+As NEP stipulates performance/Activity- based assessment, teachers can conduct events and activities like, Group Discussion, Role Play, Seminar, Power Point Presentations, Poetry Writing Competitions etc. to award Internal Assessment marks.
 Lectures on Analysis and Appreciation of poetry by students can also be conducted to award IA marks.
 The Committee expresses its sincere thanks to Dr. Thandava Gowda, Chairman, Board of Studies, Bengaluru City University for his support and encouragement.
 The Committee also expresses its deep sense of gratitude to Prof. Lingaraja Gandhi, the Honorable Vice-Chancellor of Bengaluru City University for his constant support.